Chittawat/MIPS-Architecture-Modelling/README.md

 Developed a MIPS Architecture based CPU model which received the instruction from file and process the command based on MIPS ISA.
 The model was implemented using C++ with Object Orientated Programming methodology.

 ## Usage
-1. Run the program
+1. Enter the Binary Encoding represented in command list into sample.txt
-2. Enter the Binary Encoding as listed in the command list
+2. Run the program
 3. The program print the result of the command according to MIPS Architecture ISA
 ## Command List
 ### R-Instruction